 Ballet is the basis for all dance.
 It is essential to a dancer’s progress.
 It teaches and improves coordination, flexibility, and musicality.
 It develops and strengthens the muscles.
 It is mandatory for all competition teams.

-Junior Drama: Students enjoy playing theater games while learning basic stage and acting skills including acting, singing and movement.
-Students are required to take an additional dance class to enhance their skills.
+Junior Drama - Students enjoy playing theater games while learning basic stage and acting skills including acting, singing and movement.

-Broadway Bound:– This course is designed for the serious theatre student.
+Broadway Bound - This course is designed for the serious theatre student.
 Students are groomed in theatrical skills, TV commercials, camera techniques, cold readings, script readings, sitcoms, and improv skills.
 They refine their theater skills while preparing performances of monologues, scenes, and one-acts.
 Improvisation exercises, theater games, in-depth character development and actual rehearsals are used to teach acting skills.
-Students are required to take a dance technique class and two additional dance classes to enhance their skills.

 Hip-hop is a style of jazz dance which incorporates street dancing and the breakdown of dance moves.
 The dance moves are then put into fun and fast paced combinations.
 Hip-hop teaches and improves rhythm and coordination.